 May 1st, 2026|Advanced Nursing, Education, Nurses Corner, Research|

 The Coworker Who Gets It: The Science Behind Peer Support in Healthcare Healthcare workers face a category of workplace stress that most professions do not.
 It is not just the long hours or the physical demands.
 It is the cumulative weight of caring for people in pain, making high-stakes decisions under time pressure, witnessing death and suffering, and carrying the emotional residue of those experiences home at the end of every shift.
-Formal support structures — employee assistance programs, [...]
+Formal support structures—employee assistance programs, counseling services, [...]

 30 04, 2026